Washington Interscholastic Activities Association: Funding

-Primary funding for the WIAA is through ticket sales for state championships and other events.
+Primary funding for the WIAA is through ticket sales for state tournaments and other events.
 Additional funds are secured through corporate sponsorships, memberships fees, and small percentages of the sales of merchandise related to the organization and its member schools.
-As a private organization, the WIAA does not receive funding via tax dollars and is not financially supported by the State of Washington.
+As a private organization, the WIAA does not receive any funding via tax dollars and is not financially supported by the State of Washington.

 WIAA-sanctioned sports & activities

 The WIAA oversees athletics and fine arts in Washington state.
-As of February 2011, the organization hosts 83 state championships for the following sports and activities:
+As of October 2024, the organization hosts 120 state championship events for the following sports and activities: